TianaZoumer/Elist_Ecommerce_Analysis/README.md

 - The AOV for the website has been increasing over the years from **$237 in 2019 to $294 in 2022**.
 On the other hand, the AOV for the mobile app has been decreasing significantly over the years, from **$111 in 2019 to just $36 in 2022**.

--Although the website dominates in terms of total sales and AOV, **the proportion of sales coming from the mobile app has been increasing over the years, from only 6% in 2019 to 25% in 2021 and 25% in 2022.**
+- Although the website dominates in terms of total sales and AOV, **the proportion of sales coming from the mobile app has been increasing over the years, from only 6% in 2019 to 24% in 2021 and 25% in 2022.**

 ![Image](https://user-images.githubusercontent.com/115896875/249202526-9588ef91-ef52-41a4-819c-8d48f50358ee.png)